 In mammals, mitochondria synthesize 13 proteins, all of which are essential components of the oxidative phosphorylation (OXPHOS) complexes.
-These largely hydrophobic proteins are synthesized by specialized mitochondrial ribosomes (mitoribosomes) located in the matrix and associated with the inner mitochondrial membrane to facilitate the co-translational insertion of newly synthesized proteins.
-The mammalian mitoribosome has a sedimentation coefficient of 55S consisting of two subunits, the large subunit (mt-LSU, 39S) and the small subunit (mt-SSU, 28S) which contain 16S and 12S mitoribosome RNAs (mt-rRNA), respectively, and more than 80 mitoribosome proteins (MRPs).
-Biogenesis of each subunit proceeds via an independent pathway that involves the import, processing, and assembly of nuclear-encoded MRPs, as well as post-transcriptional processing of the mt-rRNAs.
-The assembly of the mitoribosome is assisted by many assembly factors transiently associated with the nascent ribosome, to enable its accurate and efficient construction.
-These assembly factors include rRNA processing and modifying enzymes, RNA helicases, chaperones, and GTPases.
-We focus on the cellular roles of GTPases involved in the mitoribosome assembly.
+These predominantly hydrophobic proteins are synthesized by specialized mitochondrial ribosomes (mitoribosomes) located in the matrix and associated with the inner mitochondrial membrane.
+This association facilitates the co-translational insertion of newly synthesized proteins.
+The mammalian mitoribosome has a sedimentation coefficient of 55S and consists of two subunits: the large subunit (mt-LSU, 39S) and the small subunit (mt-SSU, 28S).
+These subunits contain 16S and 12S mitoribosome RNAs (mt-rRNA), respectively, along with over 80 mitoribosome proteins (MRPs).
+The biogenesis of each subunit follows an independent pathway that involves the import, processing, and assembly of nuclear-encoded MRPs, as well as post-transcriptional processing of the mt-rRNAs.
+The assembly of the mitoribosome is facilitated by various assembly factors temporarily associated with the nascent ribosome, ensuring its accurate and efficient construction.
+These assembly factors encompass rRNA processing and modifying enzymes, RNA helicases, chaperones, and GTPases.
+Our research focuses on elucidating the cellular roles of GTPases involved in mitoribosome assembly.